AndreaLVR/CAST/python_impl/README.md

 ## 📊 Usage: Benchmarks

-The `run_benchmarks.py` script is used to calculate the **Theoretical Maximum Compression Ratio** (Table 1 in the paper).
+The `run_benchmarks.py` script is used to calculate the **Theoretical Maximum Compression Ratio**.
-It compares CAST against standard libraries using their maximum compression settings (LZMA Extreme, Zstd 22, Brotli 11).
+It compares CAST against standard libraries using their maximum compression settings (LZMA Preset 9 Extreme, Zstd 22, Brotli 11).

 ### Syntax
 ```bash